 Well, I suppose it was inevitable to have a few bad hours at some point during our European adventure.
-That moment came near the end of our two week trip, on the day we were suppose to visit the Vatican City.
+That moment came near the end of our two week trip, on the day we were supposed to visit the Vatican City.

 We woke up early that day and picked up pastries and espresso on our walk to St. Peter’s Square.
 The sun was shining, we got our first glimpse of the River Tiber and its many gorgeous bridges, and we hadn’t gained a single pound despite two weeks of nonstop gorging.
 What could go wrong?